PakeezaSaeed/pakeezasaeed/README.md

 ## Hello there! 👋

 I'm Pakeeza Saeed, the wearer of many hats in the data world.
-I am a Microsoft Certified Data Analyst, helping companies view and take advantage of their data, optimize their business processes, build pipelines and engineer data.
+I am a Microsoft Certified Data Analyst, helping companies view and take advantage of their data, optimize business processes, build pipelines and engineer data.

 <!--
 **PakeezaSaeed/pakeezasaeed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.